lucgr/RepoScope/README.md

 ./multi-repo branch <branch-name>
 ./multi-repo checkout <branch-name>

-# Commit all changes and create pull requests for all repositories
+# Create pull requests for all repositories with changes
 ./multi-repo pr "Your PR title"

+# This will:
+# - Ask for a commit message (also used as PR description)
+# - Ask for a target branch (defaults to main)
+# - Ask for a branch name to use for all repositories (defaults to current branch)
+# - Commit and push changes in all submodules
+# - Create pull requests for each repository with changes
 ```

 The PR creation command automatically commits all changes in all submodules, pushes them to the remote repositories, and creates pull requests from the current branches to the target branch (default: main).
 The command will prompt for a commit message (used for both the commit and PR description) and additional information, and supports both GitLab and GitHub repositories.